Foxof7207/dummy_screen_python/README.md

 - Virtual displays are tracked across sessions.
 If a display is removed externally (e.g. system reboot), you can use the **Forget** button in the Manage tab to clean up the record.
 - The VNC clip region feature allows you to share only the area of a display that matches a connected tablet or remote screen geometry.
 - `x11vnc` must be installed even if you don't plan to use VNC — the prerequisite check will prevent the app from starting otherwise.
+- If you accidently turn OFF your main display, a simple reboot will fix it.

 ---